-WCJC operates a licensed police academy certified by the Texas Commission on Law Enforcement.
-Participants must apply directly to the program and be accepted so the student information packet may be sent.
-Successful completion of this training allows students to take the state licensing examination to become a licensed peace officer in the State of Texas.
+WCJC operates a licensed police academy certified by the Texas Commission on Law Enforcement Students who successfully complete the required training are eligible to take the state licensing examination to become a licensed peace officer in the State of Texas.

 The police academy offers both day and evening classes.
-Day classes are held at the Wharton campus and-evening classes are held at the Richmond campus.
+Day classes are held at the Wharton campus, 8:00 am - 5:00 pm Monday through Friday, and complete in one semester (17 weeks).
+Evening classes are held at the Richmond campus, 6:00 pm - 10:00 pm Monday through Friday, and complete in two semesters (34 weeks).
 Students must take all courses as a semester block.
-A class average of 80% and a minimum grade of 80 on the final exam are required to successfully complete the Basic Peace Officer Certificate Course.
+A class average of 80% and a minimum grade of 80 on the exams are required to successfully complete the Basic Peace Officer Certificate Course.